 The message then goes on to demand money in order to not reveal your “secret”.

 These are a scam; you should ignore them.
-The mail is sent in bulk by spammers to millions of people, just like any other spam, and they know nothing about you beyond your email address and a password they stole from another site.
+The mail is sent in bulk by spammers to millions of people, just like any other spam, and they know nothing about you beyond your email address and possibly a password they stole from another site.
 Our filters block most of these, but unfortunately no filter can block all spam messages (the spammers are constantly changing them to get around the blocking).

-How do they know my password?
+What if they know my password?

 You can often check if this is the case by entering your email address into Have I Been Pwned?, a site that tracks breaches.
 You might see something like this, for example: